By Marianne Schnall

 Activist, activist, organizer, educator, co-founder of the Black Lives Matter Global Network

 People need to vote because we need to make sure that, every single day, the folks who are at the margins are getting their needs met, getting the resources they deserve and are not being treated in ways that will impact them and their children’s lives negatively.
 It’s going to take us voting in more women, and not just because representation matters, but I’m talking about women who are progressive, women who are trying to change white supremacy and patriarchy.
-I’m talking about a new shift, a new paradigm, It’s gonna take us voting those people in and changing those systems.
+I’m talking about a new shift, a new paradigm.
+It’s going to take us voting those people in and changing those systems.
 If we want to make sure that our children and their children and their children’s children actually survive, actually live on a planet that’s habitable, we must, we must, we must bring more women into office.

 Carmen Perez